Gold Coast: Behind Sales Day Office

 Submitting a study

 If you are using Asteris Keystone at your veterinary practice you may skip this step and find an option in the Asteris Clinic management software to upload instead.
 For further information please contact Asteris about using this feature.

 NOTE: A manual processing fees of $50 per study applies if Magic Millions uploads studies on your behalf from a USB device.

-To submit a study via a USB Stick or USB Hard Drive please place each study in it’s own folder/directory named as per the accession number labelling eg: x:\18GPR-0005, x:\18GPT-0012 etc.. assuming X: is the letter of the USB device.
+To submit a study via a USB Stick or USB Hard Drive please place each study in it’s own folder/directory named as per the accession number labelling eg: x:\19GPR-0005, x:\19GPT-0012 etc.. assuming X: is the letter of the USB device.

 Send your media into this addresses and include a return address and contact number.